 HIP Graduate Student Award Key Information

-The award provides an annual stipend for a two-year period that can be used for tuition/salary/stipend (no more than 70%), research, training-related expenses (including health insurance), and travel to the ASH Annual Meeting and Exposition.
+The award provides an annual stipend of $40,000 for a two-year period that can be used for a tuition/salary/stipend of up to 70% of the award's value, research, training-related expenses (including health insurance), and travel to the ASH annual meeting.

 Program Benefits